DanielBMarkham/Info-Ops/manuscript/chapter9.md

 ## Structure Titles

 Structure Titles should be a list of nouns or noun phrases in singular (not plural) tense.
-Dog, cat, pig, aardvark, ferret, mouse, hampster, rat, chicken, rabbit, fish, and bird might be great structure titles if you're working with something involving family pets.
+Dog, cat, pig, aardvark, ferret, mouse, hamster, rat, chicken, rabbit, fish, and bird might be great structure titles if you're working with something involving family pets.

 When I teach Domain Modeling, usually we spend some time asking one another questions while making a list of important terms on the whiteboard (or in our notes).